 Once I had a prospective client tell me that 45 percent of their sales came from existing customers.
 That is a hugely valuable piece of information, and if you have a CRM tool you can use it to your advantage to nurture those existing clients.
 He said that he sits and waits for the phone to ring to take the next order.
 If that customer typically orders twice a year, how valuable would it be if you could get them to order just once more throughout the year?
 He could use marketing automation through the CRM tool to give special offers, reminders about products or new offerings that would entice them to place just one additional order that could change his balance sheet for the positive and do it with little additional work.

-It’s 2017, and it’s time to explore the art of the possible and investigate what a CRM tool can do for your company.
+It’s time to explore the art of the possible and investigate what a CRM tool can do for your company.
 I think you’ll find that many of the concerns have been minimized or eliminated altogether.
 The value added far outweighs any challenges.